Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>
 </br>

-This Fiori elements is annnotations driven applicaiton using cds annotation fiori screen elements can be defined.
-</br> how to distinquish between template based firoi app and freestyle one check the folllowing section
+How to distinquish between template based fiori app and freestyle one check the folllowing section
 </br>
 <img src="./files/capmd5-fe16.png" >
 </br>
 </br>

+This Fiori elements is annnotations driven applicaiton using cds annotation fiori screen elements can be defined.
 </br>
+Now will delete all the existing Fiori screen code and write our own code, foolow the steps shown below
 </br>
 </br>
 </br>